The Japanese beetle is an unwanted garden pest causing massive damage to our beloved plants in its adult form and our lawns in its larval/grub form.

 So what can we do to manage these pests without the use of pesticides and chemicals?
 Beneficial nematodes to the rescue.
 Nematodes are beneficial microscopic insects that travel below the surface of the lawn and attack grubs that are feasting on roots.
 They kill the grubs in 16-48 hours by locating the grub, entering it and infecting the pest with toxic bacteria and killing it.
 They produce hundreds of thousands of offspring which then search for more pests to infect.

 They are safe for people, pets, and plants.
 They are a natural and effective alternative to chemical pesticides and have no detrimental effect on non-target species such as ladybugs, earth worms, and other helpful garden insects.
 Please note: This product doesn’t affect the adult beetles that are currently terrorizing your garden.
 It will reduce the overall population of beetles.
 Do not use beneficial nematodes if you have already applied an insecticide to your lawn.

-Now (August-September) is the time to apply beneficial nematodes to your lawn.
-Limited quantities are available now in-store, or contact Tonkadale by phone, email or through our online form below to reserve your supply for pickup on or after August 17.
+August through September is the time to apply beneficial nematodes to your lawn.
+Contact Tonkadale by phone, email or through our online form below to reserve your supply for pickup on or after August 17.